cscheid/cscheid.net/advice/students.md

 "paper\_version1\_ab\_november\_please\_stop.tex" madness.
 Distributed
 version-control systems are *wonderful* for that.

-Speaking of papers, you will need to learn [LaTeX](http://www.latex-project.org/).
+You will also need to learn [LaTeX](http://www.latex-project.org/).
 You will be writing a lot, and although there is a lot that's bad about LaTeX, there's so much more that's good.